 The role of the Resident Assistant (RA) is one of helper and mentor for residential students.
-They provide community development, programming and assist in enforcing policies within the residence halls.
-RAs are upper-class students who have proven themselves as leaders in their communities.
-The RA is the first person a residential student can reach out to for support or to ask questions.
+They provide community development, and programming and assist in enforcing policies within the residence halls.
+RAs are second, third, or fourth-year students or graduate students who have proven themselves as leaders in their communities.
+The RA is the first person a residential student can reach out to for support or ask questions.
 RAs are experts on campus policies and great connectors to campus resources.
-Each resident is assigned a RA based on the room where they live.
-Residents can feel free to reach out to their RA for support, guidance and any room maintenance issues or roommate conflicts that might emerge.
+Each resident is assigned an RA based on the room where they live.
+Residents can feel free to reach out to their RA for support, guidance, and any room maintenance issues or roommate conflicts that might emerge.